Click the "add event" button to create a listing for your event

 In the Workplace Wellness Program Best Practices session the speaker will cover the three most important implementation wellness program strategies and the most common pitfalls that international and national organizations should take cognizance of.

-How does your organization promote its commitment to helping your workforce make better health care choices?
-Join this webinar to learn how free resources from the federal Agency for Healthcare Research and Quality (AHRQ) will help your organization make more informed health decisions.
+How does your organization help your workforce make better health care choices?
+Join this webinar to learn how free resources from the U.S. Agency for Healthcare Research and Quality (AHRQ) will help your organization make more informed health decisions.
 As HR professionals, you understand that a healthy workforce is vital for maintaining high performance, low absenteeisms, and good morale.
 If your workforce is armed with critical information concerning their chronic health conditions, high quality health care and outcomes are the result - a win-win situation for HR leaders and your organization.

 Learn how your employees can use AHRQ's free resources to obtain the most pertinent and accurate facts regarding their health.
 AHRQ has created a number of comparative effectiveness materials to help HR leaders and their employees compare the effectiveness of treatment options for numerous illnesses, many of them chronic in nature, such as heart disease, diabetes, cancer and mental health, through a growing body of reliable, unbiased health information.

-The agency funds research that is performed at some of the premier research centers in North America.
+The agency, which is part of the U.S. Department of Health and Human Services, funds research that is performed at some of the premier research centers in North America.
 Each time the research is completed, the results are translated for the health consumer so they can make the best health decision with their clinician.
 The agency's goal is to empower consumers so they receive the best health information to inform their decisionmaking process.

 This session will explain the AHRQ Effective Health Care Program and the free resources available to HR leaders and employees.
 These include:

-- Consumer and Clinician Summaries: These concise, plain-language summaries compile the reslts of research of differnet treatment options and health conditions.
+- Consumer and Clinician Summaries: These concise, plain-language summaries compile the reslts of research of different treatment options and health conditions.
 Consumer summaries are also available in Spanish.

 - Webcasts: These are offered periodically to discuss research findings and their impact.